 In line with this, while the US dollar might find some temporary support following the release of the number the more attractive opportunity may be found in shorting USD/JPY if it breaks/closes below trendline support coming in near 109.00, following the release of the CPI data.

 This would provide an initial indication a decline towards the April low at 107.47 is underway with some risks of a deeper pullback towards wave equality and the 200day moving average coming in between 106.90 and 106.30ish.
-A move that would bring USDJPY back in line with US 10 year yields as viewed on the second chart below.
+A move that would bring USDJPY back in line with US 10 year yields.

-Source Tradingview.
-The figures stated areas of the 7th of June 2021.
+The figures stated are as of the 7th of June 2021.
 Past performance is not a reliable indicator of future performance.
 This report does not contain and is not to be taken as containing any financial product advice or financial product recommendation